IBM/watson-discovery-news-alerting/README.md

 ## Deploy and run the application on IBM Cloud

-To deploy to IBM Cloud make sure you have Bluemix CLI tool installed.
+To deploy to IBM Cloud make sure you have IBM Cloud CLI tool installed.
 Then run the following commands to connect it with IBM Cloud and login with your IBM Cloud credentials.

 ```sh
 $ cd watson-discovery-news-alerting